hackcollective/wind-curtailment/README.md

 # wind-curtailment

+# Deployment
+App is deployed via GH Actions to GCP Cloud Run.

+In the Github [workflow](./.github/workflows/deploy.yaml) the Docker image is built, pushed to container registry, and then a new cloud run revision is initialized against the updated image.

+Depends upon a single deploy secret (GLOUD_AUTH) which is in `Secrets > Actions` in Github, and is a base64 encoded version of the default service account credentials in GCP.

 # Data
 We hit the Elexon API to get data.
 See `scripts/fetch_data.py.
 This is saved to an SQLite DB.
 See details in that script.